ankane/groupdate/README.md

 ### Keys

+Keys are returned as time objects for the start of the period.

-To get keys as date objects instead of time objects, use:
+To get keys as date objects instead, use:

 ```ruby
 User.group_by_day(:created_at, dates: true).count